iterative/dvc.org/static/docs/commands-reference/fetch.md

 # fetch

 Get files that are under DVC control from remote storage into the local cache.
-Fetching usually means downloading from the remote.
+Fetching means downloading from the [remote](https://dvc.org/doc/commands-reference/remote) unless the files in question already exist in the local cache, in which case nothing is done.

 ## Synopsis